SarCode/.wav-Classification/README.md

 ## Improving Code
 The scripts create_dataset_from_original_file.py & predicted_using_created_dataset.py are for basic understanding of Data Wrangling and Pre-Processing.

-If you want higher accuracy and have great knowledge of python then execute only class_predict_updated.py.
+If you want higher accuracy and have knowledge of python then execute only class_predict_updated.py.

 ## Dataset ##